 Department of Finance State Controller

-(Appropriate Budget Unit) State Accounting and Reporting Division
+Fiscal System and Consulting Unit State Accounting and Reporting Division

-915 L Street 3301 C Street, Suite 760
+915 L Street, 7th Floor 3301 C Street, Suite 760

 Sacramento, CA 95814 Sacramento, CA 95816

 PLAN OF FINANCIAL ADJUSTMENT (No. )

 We request that the State Controller and the Department of Finance approve the following Plan of Financial Adjustment (PFA) under Government Code Section 16365 for the Department of to transfer and account for expenditure of Federal funds held in the Federal Trust Fund.
 The plan is to become effective July 1, 20 , and to continue until , unless amended or rescinded.